ucsd-progsys/liquidhaskell/docs/mkDocs/docs/options.md

     {-@ LIQUID "--reflection" @-}
 ```

-To additionally turn on _proof by logical evaluation_ use the option
+To additionally turn on _proof by logical evaluation_ (PLE) use the option

 ```haskell
     {-@ LIQUID "--ple" @-}